 All non-attorney positions are classified in titles according to Civil Service rules.
 Most job title are in the career service where compensations is set according to the Compensation Compendium for the bargaining unit and class code associated with each title for the corresponding work week.
 This information is located at the bottom of each job specification for the referenced job title.
 Pursuant to Civil Service rules and instructions in the Civil Service Compensation Compendium, individuals are hired at Step 1 in the range, but may be hired up to Step 4 with justification of extraordinary qualifications and experience.

-Current Job Postings for Non-Attorneys
+Browse Current Job Postings within LPS

 Civil Service Commission Compensation Compendium